smartdatafoundry/tomlparams/README.md

 if a type appears in a TOML array that is not present in the corresponding collection in the defaults.

-Action on a type checking mismatch can be configure in two ways:
+Action on a type checking mismatch can be configured in two ways:

 * Via the environment variable specified by the `type_check_env_var` setting (defaults to `TOMLPARAMSCHECKING`)